trambarhq/trambar/admin/src/instructions/settings/settings.en.md

 **Site name** - The name of the web site appears in the *Start* page.

+**Company name** - The name of your company.
+It appears in the terms and conditions.

 **Description** - The site description appears in the *Start* page.
 If it is long, a scroll bar will appear.